PNB RCI Phone Remittance Service

 What is PNB RCI Phone Remit Services?

-Phone Remit is PNB RCI’s newest remittance service that enables remitters to send money using their phones.
+Phone Remit is PNB RCI’s remittance service that enables remitters to send money using their phones.

 Why should I use this service for my remittance requirements?

-PNB RCI Phone Remit is the safest, cost-efficient, and most convenient way to send your remittances to the Philippines if you have a US savings/ checking account.
-Through phone remit, you can provide instructions for us to debit your bank account and send the proceeds to your beneficiary.
+PNB RCI Phone Remit is one of the safest, cost-efficient, and convenient way to send your remittances to the Philippines if you have a US savings/checking account or US issued credit card (Discover, Visa, MasterCard).
+Through Phone Remit, you can provide instructions for us to debit your bank account or charge against your Credit Card and send the proceeds to your beneficiary.

 How much is the standard charge for a phone remittance?